 - Has access to: In this field, you can select which specific user(s) you want to give that user access to.
-However, this does not affect the permissions or access for that user, eg. if you give a client access to an admin account, for example, they will still not be able to access admin options.
+However, this does not affect the permissions or access for that user, eg., if you give a client access to an admin account, for example, they will still be unable to access admin options.

 In the Workflow tab, you can select if the client would need your approval to schedule or send out a post, but you can skip this step if you don't need it.

-- Set the if the client needs to send you their posts for approval.
+- Set whether or not the client needs to send their posts to someone for approval.

-- Set the user to whom they would send their posts for approval.
+- If approval is required, set the user to whom they would send their posts for approval.

 When adding this client's profile, you can either add the profile to the client account and share it with other accounts that need access to the profile or the other way around.
 However, any posts you create for this client will need to be created (and/or scheduled) through their user account so that the post can be visible to them as well.

 To switch between users, click on the dashboard option in the top-left corner of your dashboard and select their account to create posts on their dashboard.
 That client will then log in to their account and view those posts in the scheduled view, Queue, Calendar, etc., as relevant.

 Once this is done, the scheduled post(s) will appear in the calendar for both users.